saikiran76/CandidatePlatform/Readme.md

 ## Overview
 This a User-friendly Candidate Application Platform that allows user to view job listings, and filter jobs.

+## Features and optimizations
+1) Better User Experience with Debounced search
+2) Code splitting by Lazy loading components
+3) Memoizing function return results to decrease the re-renders
+4) Redux for State management
+5) Responsive design using Material UI library

 ## Redux for Data Management
 ![Redux](Reducerforfiltering.png)